-PRS became one of the world’s most respected guitar makers in a relatively short time.
+PRS became one of the world’s most respected guitar makers relatively quickly.
 They are also making inroads as a respected acoustic guitar manufacturer and the PRS SE A50E is a part of this legacy.
-The SE A50E is a thinline acoustic with Paul Reed Smith’s approval and as such features his unique building approach.
+The SE A50E is a thin-line acoustic with Paul Reed Smith’s approval and features his unique building approach.

 The PRS SE A50E combines maple back and sides along with a solid spruce top for warmth and depth.
 It features PRS’s hybrid X/Classical bracing.
 This guitar can provide a three-dimensional character for a maple back and side instrument.